A Midsummer Night's Dream: Role-playing games

 Two of the archfeys in The Forgotten Realms adventure setting for Dungeons and Dragons are called Oberon and Titania.

+Video games

+A 2026 strategy video game Titanium Court takes place in a faerie court.
+The court's steward is named Puck.
+More references become apparent as the game progresses.

 Astronomy

 In 1787, British astronomer William Herschel discovered two new moons of Uranus.
 In 1852 his son John Herschel named them after characters in the play: Oberon, and Titania.
 Another Uranian moon, discovered in 1985 by the Voyager 2 spacecraft, has been named Puck.